fukata/network-latest-posts/readme.txt

 * @instance           : This parameter is intended to differenciate each instance of the widget/shortcode/function you use, it's required in order for the asynchronous pagination links to work

 == Changelog ==

+= 3.0.9 =
+* Custom post type variable fixed, it was using post_type instead of custom_post_type thanks to ricardoweb for spotting this

 = 3.0.8 =
 * Adding translation domain to the full meta strings.